dusty-nv/jetson-inference/README.md

 #### Training the Model with Pretrained Googlenet

-Since DetectNet is derived from Googlenet it is strongly recommended to use pre-trained weights from Googlenet as this will help speed up and stabilize training significantly.
-Download the model from [here](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel) or by running the following command from your DIGITS server:
+Since DetectNet is derived from Googlenet, it is strongly recommended to use pre-trained weights from Googlenet as this will help speed up and stabilize training significantly.
+Download the Googlenet model from [here](http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel) or by running the following command from your DIGITS server:

 ```bash
 wget http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel